DIY Minky Blanket | BewstSew Your Own Baby Blanket

 pining

-Leaving your fabrics right side together pin them ‘quilting style’.
-If you are a quilter, then you know I mean pin them together as if you were preparing your quilt for quilting, sans batting.
+Leaving your layers of fabric on the right side together, pin them ‘quilting style’.
+If you are a quilter, then you know I mean pin them together as if you were preparing your quilt for quilting sans batting.
 If you are not a quilter, all I mean is use quilting pins or safety pins to pin your two fabrics together.
 You can space the pins about 4 inches apart in a zig zag pattern.
-This holds your layers together when you later lift it to your sewing machine and takes some of the strain off the pinning around the edge.
+This holds your layers together when you later lift it to your sewing machine and takes some of the strain off the pinning around the edge of the fabric.

 Next, using straight pins, pin around the edge of the top fabric, spacing your pins about 1 to 1.5 inches apart.
 The aim here is to ensure a straight edge for your blanket.